Mogreine/lm-critic/README.md

 * `--use_gpu` -- enables gpu usage for probabilities computation

 ## BEA19
+You can find the dataset at `data/eval_data.jsonl`.
+It is the same dataset which is used for lm critic evaluation in the paper (contains sentences from GMEG-wiki, GMEG-yahoo and BEA19).
 ### Recognize "Good"
 | Method   |      P      |  R  | F_{0.5}|
 |----------|:-------------:|:------:|:---:|